 1.)
 You can consider adopting a child who desperately needs a loving forever home.
 I realize that not everyone is called to adopt, but many are and just have not taken the step of faith.
 Or maybe you have never considered adoption until now.
 It is never too late and you are never too old.
 This article on age limits for adoption gives a snapshot of domestic and international restrictions regarding the age of those wishing to adopt.
 “Expectant parents may have a preference on the age of the adoptive parents they choose for their baby, but the United States has very few restrictions that would not allow an older adult to adopt.
 However, as with adoptive parents of any age, the prospective older adoptive parents will be evaluated for mental and physical capability during the home study process and a complete physical will be required.
 This is to ensure that the older adult is healthy enough to raise a child.

 “There is some variety in the lower end of the age spectrum.
 In the United States for domestic adoption, the youngest age that a prospective adoptive parent must be is 18; however, the age qualifications vary slightly from state to state…The age requirements for international adoptions are a little bit older.
-This website says that ‘prospective adoptive families…must meet eligibility requirements of the country from which they are adopting, United States Citizenship and Immigration Services (USCIS) and their respective state laws.
+This website says that ‘prospective adoptive families…must meet eligibility requirements of the country from which they are adopting, United States Citizenship and Immigration Services (USCIS), and their respective state laws.
 One parent must be at least 25 years old to be accepted into an international adoption program.’
 Each country has its own set of age requirements and restrictions.
 Prospective adoptive parents should refer to this list when deciding from what country to adopt.”

 2.)
 You can consider becoming a foster parent.
 Maybe you do not feel led to adopt, but your heart is tender toward the needs of the orphan.
 Fostercare.com states that “foster parents must be at least 21 years old, pass background clearances, and be in good physical health.
-Our most successful foster parents are open-minded, dependable, patient and willing to try different parenting styles for children with different needs.
-Having a flexible schedule, being tolerant and demonstrating the ability to work as a member of our team are all important qualities for success.”
+Our most successful foster parents are open-minded, dependable, patient, and willing to try different parenting styles for children with different needs.
+Having a flexible schedule, being tolerant, and demonstrating the ability to work as a member of our team are all important qualities for success.”
 Check with your local Department of Social Services or an adoption agency to learn what it would take for you to become a foster parent.

 3.)
 You can advocate for them.
 Proverbs 31:8-9 says, “Open your mouth for the mute, for the rights of all who are destitute.
 Open your mouth, judge righteously; defend the rights of the poor and needy.”
 I have a friend who tirelessly posts photos of children, both international and domestic, whose forever families have not found them yet.
 She has a deep love for all children but is not in a place where she can adopt more children.
-So she endeavors to give voices to the children who are virtually voiceless.
+So she endeavors to give voices to the virtually voiceless children.
 She puts the faces and needs of children of all ages before the eyes and minds of her friends and acquaintances.
 She is fighting for them to be SEEN.

 This article on how to help orphans states, “If you have a heart for children in care, but foster parenting isn’t possible for you, you can fight for the rights and well-being of the 400,000+ in the U.S. foster care system simply by raising awareness of the state of the foster care system.